Rubidium: History

 Gustav Kirchhoff (left) and Robert Bunsen (center) discovered rubidium by spectroscopy.
 (Henry Enfield Roscoe is on the right.)

 Rubidium was discovered in 1861 by Robert Bunsen and Gustav Kirchhoff, in Heidelberg, Germany, in the mineral lepidolite through flame spectroscopy.
 Because of the bright red lines in its emission spectrum, they chose a name derived from the Latin word rubidus, meaning "deep red".

 Rubidium is a minor component in lepidolite.
-Kirchhoff and Bunsen processed 150 kg of a lepidolite containing only 0.24% rubidium monoxide (Rb_{2}O).
+Kirchhoff and Bunsen processed 150 kg of a lepidolite containing only 0.24% rubidium monoxide (Rb2O).
 Both potassium and rubidium form insoluble salts with chloroplatinic acid, but those salts show a slight difference in solubility in hot water.
-Therefore, the less soluble rubidium hexachloroplatinate (Rb_{2}PtCl_{6}) could be obtained by fractional crystallization.
+Therefore, the less soluble rubidium hexachloroplatinate (Rb2PtCl6) could be obtained by fractional crystallization.
 After reduction of the hexachloroplatinate with hydrogen, the process yielded 0.51 grams of rubidium chloride (RbCl) for further studies.
 Bunsen and Kirchhoff began their first large-scale isolation of caesium and rubidium compounds with 44000 litre of mineral water, which yielded 7.3 grams of caesium chloride and 9.2 grams of rubidium chloride.
 Rubidium was the second element, shortly after caesium, to be discovered by spectroscopy, just one year after the invention of the spectroscope by Bunsen and Kirchhoff.

 The two scientists used the rubidium chloride to estimate that the atomic weight of the new element was 85.36 (the currently accepted value is 85.47).
 They tried to generate elemental rubidium by electrolysis of molten rubidium chloride, but instead of a metal, they obtained a blue homogeneous substance, which "neither under the naked eye nor under the microscope showed the slightest trace of metallic substance".
 They presumed that it was a subchloride (Rb_{2}Cl); however, the product was probably a colloidal mixture of the metal and rubidium chloride.
 In a second attempt to produce metallic rubidium, Bunsen was able to reduce rubidium by heating charred rubidium tartrate.
 Although the distilled rubidium was pyrophoric, they were able to determine the density and the melting point.
 The quality of this research in the 1860s can be appraised by the fact that their determined density differs by less than 0.1 g/cm^{3} and the melting point by less than 1 °C from the presently accepted values.

 The slight radioactivity of rubidium was discovered in 1908, but that was before the theory of isotopes was established in 1910, and the low level of activity (half-life greater than 10^{10} years) made interpretation complicated.
 The now proven decay of ^{87}Rb to stable ^{87}Sr through beta decay was still under discussion in the late 1940s.

 Rubidium had minimal industrial value before the 1920s.
 Since then, the most important use of rubidium is research and development, primarily in chemical and electronic applications.
 In 1995, rubidium-87 was used to produce a Bose–Einstein condensate, for which the discoverers, Eric Allin Cornell, Carl Edwin Wieman and Wolfgang Ketterle, won the 2001 Nobel Prize in Physics.